French, American first ladies take in Cezanne on museum outing - Journal du Cameroun

 Asked by a journalist if she was enjoying her visit to Washington, Brigitte Macron replied in English: “Very nice, thank you.”

+Both women have a passion for children’s education — Macron is a former teacher — and high fashion.

+They also both have husbands elected in presidential races they were not initially expected to win.

-French President Emmanuel Macron and his wife arrived in Washington on Monday for a three-day visit.
+Brigitte and Emmanuel Macron arrived in Washington on Monday for their three-day visit.

 They were given a welcoming ceremony full of pomp and circumstance and a 21-gun salute at the White House early Tuesday.

-The Trumps will host an elegant state dinner at the White House for the French couple on Tuesday evening, the first state dinner of the Trump presidency.
+The Trumps will host the French couple Tuesday evening for an elegant state dinner at the White House, the first of the Trump presidency.

+Melania Trump and her staff have spent months preparing for the event and the White House released pictures and a video of her overseeing the details.

 Late Monday, the US and French presidents and their wives dined at Mount Vernon, the home on the banks of the Potomac River of George Washington, the Revolutionary War hero and first American president.